Quarry Bank Mill: Water power

 The first wheel was a wooden overshot wheel taking water by means of a long leat from upstream on the River Bollin.
 The second wheel built by Peter Ewart in 1801 was wooden.
 To increase power, he dammed the Bollin and took water into the mill directly, the tailrace leaving the river below the dam.
 The third wheel of 1807 was a replacement for one of the wooden wheels.
-It is believed it was a suspension wheel, 8 m in diameter made from iron to the design of Thomas Hewes.
+It is believed to have been a suspension wheel, 8 m in diameter made from iron to the design of Thomas Hewes.

-The fourth wheel, the Great Wheel was also designed by Hewes.
+The fourth wheel, known as the Great Wheel, was also designed by Hewes.
 The challenge was to increase the head of water acting on the wheel while using the same volume of water.
 It was achieved by sinking the wheel pit to below the level of the river and taking the tail race through a tunnel a kilometre downstream to rejoin the Bollin at Giant's Castle.
-This gave a head of 32 ft acting on the 32 ft diameter suspension wheel- which is 21 ft wide.
+This gave a head of 32 ft acting on the 32 ft diameter suspension wheel, which is 21 ft wide.
 The Great Wheel operated from 1818 to 1871 when the mill pool had silted up, and then to 1904.

 In 1905, two water turbines built by Gilbert Gilkes and Company were installed to replace the Great Wheel.
 They used the same head and tail race and operated until 1959.
-When the mill was restored in 1983, a 25 ft diameter waterwheel of similar design to that of Hewes by his pupil Sir William Fairbairn, was moved from Glasshouses Mill near Pateley Bridge and installed to provide power to work the machinery.
+When the mill was restored in 1983, a 25 ft diameter waterwheel of similar design to that of Hewes by his pupil Sir William Fairbairn was moved from Glasshouses Mill near Pateley Bridge and installed to provide power to work the machinery.